How to Take a Solo Road Trip When You are 80

 Why I decided to take the trip

 I had to go to an academic conference in New Orleans.
+It was not a conference I was particularly keen to go to.
 I just couldn’t face more crowded airports and dreary drives to and from city centers.
 Nor did I want to find myself dropped into a place with no understanding of its setting.

 Planning